 The following YouTube video about the sinister machinations of the global political elite, or more P.C. the world’s governments, to restrict the Internet is worth watching.
 Keep an eye out for the World Conference on International Telecommunications (WCIT), it’s being organized by a government-controlled UN agency called the International Telecommunication Union (ITU).… Read the full article

 Quick test to see how easy it is to write post on an iPad!
 Simple, I really like the keyboard, much easier and quicker than an iPhone.
 I also note that if you type iPad, it automatically inserts the correct capitalisation.
 All done in a matter of seconds.

 Sent from my iPad!

 I have 958 photographs (as of todays date) on Flickr and I also have 2,381 views.
 But on looking at my pages I note that the stats are wildly adrift, on one page alone of pictures of the cellar at Parlington for example I have over 3,000 views!
-So what’s going on is this something to do with the sad situation of Yahoo… can’t they find the right people anymore to do justice to the sites they operate.
-It’s not that long since they threw in the towel on MyBlogLog, which was quite good at determining the users on a web site.
+So what’s going on is this something to do with the sad situation of Yahoo… can’t they find the right people anymore to do justice to the sites they operate.… Read the full article

 The end of the

 That’s what they used to say about your vision, you got the last laugh… arguably the most innovative company ever! and now possibly the world’s largest, some achievement Steve!

 At some point during the evening of Monday 29th or the early hours of Tuesday 30th, this blog went awol!
 We are now back up and running with an older version of WordPress, apologies for any inconvenience.